 When you have been injured in a workplace incident, you may require medical benefits to help you to recover, recuperate, and get back to work.
 While your employer’s worker’s compensation insurance scheme should entitle you to receive medical benefits, it is not uncommon for Lancaster employees to encounter issues when attempting to claim.
 For the most part, these worker’s compensation schemes are funded by insurance companies, meaning it is in their own interests to either minimize the financial benefits you receive or deny your claim outright.

 Should this happen to you, do not panic.
-Having a medical benefits claim denied or reduced can be an incredibly stressful experience, particularly when your family relies on your income, but an outstanding Lancaster medical benefits attorney from Koszdin, Fields, Sherry & Katz could litigate on your behalf, protecting your rights and securing the workers compensation you deserve.
+Having a medical benefits claim denied or reduced can be an incredibly stressful experience, particularly when your family relies on your income, but an outstanding Lancaster medical benefits attorney from Koszdin, Fields & Sherry could litigate on your behalf, protecting your rights and securing the worker’s compensation you deserve.

 One of the common reasons why medical benefits claims are rejected relates to the timeframe in which a claim can be filed.
 Under California law, which is applicable in Lancaster and surrounding areas, workers compensation claims must be submitted within the following timescales:

 Leaving it too long before filing your claim can lead to suspicion about the validity and authenticity of your claim and, as such, it is recommended that you seek worker’s compensation benefits as soon as possible.